Willamette Meteorite: Mass

 Different sources report different weights of the Willamette Meteorite, ranging from 15500 kg to 12700 kg.
 Circa 2008, pages of the American Museum of Natural History website stated both "15.5 tons" and "14 tons".
 There are differences between the metric ton (1000 kg), short ton (2000 lb), and long ton (2240 lb), each of which may simply be called a "ton".
 In 1906, the American Museum of Natural History stated that the weight of the meteorite was "at least 31,200 pounds, or about 15.6 tons", consistent with American usage of "ton" usually meaning the short ton.
-As of 2023, the American Museum of Natural History website gives the weight as "15.5 tons."
+As of 2023, the American Museum of Natural History website gives the weight as "15.5 tons".

 Replicas

-A replica of the meteorite is in Eugene, Oregon, outside the University of Oregon Museum of Natural and Cultural History on the University of Oregon campus.
-A 1/5 size replica stands in Fields Bridge Park in West Linn, Oregon.
-The only exact replica in existence is currently installed in the Chachalu Museum at the Confederated Tribes of Grand Ronde (CTGR) in Grand Ronde, Oregon.
-The aluminum replica was CNC-milled from a 3D model produced through photogrammetry by artist Garrick Imatani, working in conjunction with the CTGR.
-Imatani also created an interpretation of this meteorite that is on permanent display at the University of Oregon in Straub Hall.
+An inexact replica, known as Brown and Black Asteroid, is on display in Eugene, Oregon, outside the University of Oregon Museum of Natural and Cultural History on the University of Oregon campus.

+A one-fifth-size replica stands in Fields Bridge Park in West Linn, Oregon.

+The only exact replica of the meteorite was created circa 2018 by Garrick Imatani, an artist and assistant professor at Southern Oregon University, through a process involving photogrammetry of the original at the American Museum of Natural History, via cooperation with the CTGR, and 3D printing.
+Imatani also created an interpretation of the meteorite that is on permanent display at the University of Oregon in Straub Hall.